 Tactile Laboratory: The Tactile Laboratory was designed to meet the needs of students with blindness or visual impairments.
 The tactile laboratory is utilized to develop educational materials in tactile, audible and enlarged form for both students and faculty.

-Van Transportation: The University owns and maintains a fleet of seven vans.
+Van Transportation: The University owns and maintains a fleet of lift equipped vans.
 These vans are used to transport students from their residence halls to their classrooms on a daily basis.
 Also, van service may be requested for medical appointments, internships, and other transportation needs.

 Wheelchair Maintenance: The O.S.D. maintains a Wheelchair Repair Room which employs personnel trained in repairing electric and manual wheelchairs.
 An inventory of wheelchair parts and supplies are in stock to minimize "down-time" of the students' wheelchairs.
 This is located in the basement of rose Hll.